-Profiling Worker CPU Usage with Chrome Performance Tab
+Profiling Worker CPU Usage with the Chrome Performance Tab

-Offloading heavy computations to Web Workers prevents main thread jank but obscures true algorithmic costs behind serialization overhead.
-This guide isolates computational execution time from structured clone latency using Chrome DevTools worker tracks and custom timing markers.
-For comprehensive strategies on Debugging, Profiling & Production Optimization, precise instrumentation is mandatory.
+Offloading heavy computations to Web Workers prevents main-thread jank but obscures true algorithmic costs behind serialization overhead.
+This guide isolates computational execution time from structured-clone latency using Chrome DevTools worker tracks and custom timing markers — an essential technique within postMessage Bottleneck Analysis and the wider Debugging, Profiling & Production Optimization toolkit.

 Enabling Worker Thread Visibility in DevTools